GermainZ/weechat-vimode/README.md

 It is useful for `:<num>` commands, which will start WeeChat's cursor mode and take you to the appropriate line.
 You can then use the default key bindings to quote the message (`Q`, `m` and `q`).

+You can customize the prefix/suffix for each line: `/fset vimode.line_number`.

 # Enabling vim-like search: